jcoulter/ansible_playbooks/README.md

 3. Run:
 `ansible-playbook run.yml`
-(may require `-kK` options for first run to prompt for passwords)

-`ansible-playbook run.yml -t minecraft -kK --ask-vault-password -i inventory` hoping to someday be something like https://github.com/notthebee/infra
+(may require `-kK` options for first run to prompt for passwords) `ansible-playbook run.yml -t portainer -kK --ask-vault-password -i inventory` hoping to someday be something like https://github.com/notthebee/infra